hacks-guide/Guide_Wii/_pages/en_US/recommended-homebrew.md

 + [CavEX](https://oscwii.org/library/app/cavex) - A project aiming to recreate the core survival experience of your favorite block game on the Wii up to Beta 1.7.3.
 + [Sonic CD](https://oscwii.org/library/app/SonicCDWii) - A port of the Sonic CD 2011 re-release from the RSDKv3 decompilation. **The app requires assets from the official release in order to run**.
 + [CTGP-R](https://www.chadsoft.co.uk/download/) - A hefty mod of Mario Kart Wii that adds over **200** new tracks to the game.
 Requires a retail Mario Kart Wii game disc to run, independent of Riivolution.
 + [Newer Super Mario Bros.
-Wii](https://newerteam.com/wii/download.html) - A significant NSMBW mod that adds **128** brand new levels to the game.
-Requires a retail NSMBW disc and Riivolution to run.
+Wii](https://newerteam.com/wii/download.html) - A significant New Super Mario Bros.
+Wii mod that adds **128** brand new levels to the game.
+Requires a retail New Super Mario Bros.
+Wii disc and Riivolution to run.

 ### Emulators

-+ [FCE Ultra GX](https://oscwii.org/library/app/fceugx) - A port of FCE Ultra, a Nintendo Entertainment System/Famicom emulator, to the Wii.
++ [FCE Ultra RX](https://oscwii.org/library/app/fceurx) - A fork of FCE Ultra GX, a Nintendo Entertainment System/Famicom emulator, with extra features and speed improvements.
 + [Snex9x RX](https://oscwii.org/library/app/Snes9xRX) - A fork of Snes9x GX, a Super Nintendo Entertainment System/Super Famicom emulator, with extra features and speed improvements.
-+ [Wii64](https://oscwii.org/library/app/wii64) - A port of Mupen64 0.5, a Nintendo 64 emulator, to the Wii.
++ [Not64](https://oscwii.org/library/app/not64) - A port of Mupen64 0.5, a Nintendo 64 emulator, to the Wii.
 + [Genesis Plus GX](https://oscwii.org/library/app/genplus-gx) - An emulator with support for the Sega SG-1000, Sega Master System, Sega Genesis/Mega Drive, Sega Game Gear, and Sega/Mega CD consoles.
 + [mGBA](https://oscwii.org/library/app/mgba) - A port of mGBA, a Game Boy/Game Boy Color/Game Boy Advance emulator, to the Wii.
 + [WiiMednafen](https://oscwii.org/library/app/wiimednafen) - A port of Mednafen, a multi-system emulator, to the Wii.
 This version supports more obscure consoles such as the Neo Geo Pocket, TurboGrafx 16/PC Engine (CD), and Bandai Wonderswan.